TheGymRwanda/Real-Time-3D-Godot-Game-Group-X/README.md

 The player drives a car along a predefined track with full control over acceleration, braking, and steering.
 A timer tracks how long it takes to reach the finish area.

-If the player collides with obstacles or leaves the track boundaries, the car is smoothly pushed backward before control is returned.
+If the player collides with the track boundaries, the car is smoothly pushed backward before control is returned.
 The player has a limited number of lives, representing the number of allowed collisions.
 Once all lives are used, the game ends.

 ---